aucad/aml-networks/readme.md

 make plot
 ```

 Plot results of a previously performed experiment.
-By default, the plot is of
+By default, the plot data source is `output` directory.
-results in output directory.
-To plot some other directory append `RES_DIR=some_path`
+To plot some other directory append `RES_DIR` to the command,
-to the command.
+e.g. `RES_DIR=ref_result/all`.

 ## Usage: Running Custom Experiments

-This is a terminal application.
 There are three execution modes:

 | Mode         | Description                                                                              |
 |:-------------|:-----------------------------------------------------------------------------------------|